AyoKassim/Shutterstock/README.md

 Store these credentials in the project's "/image-analyzer/.env" file in the appropriate variables given.

 #### Metrics
 We use various metrics to analyze images and they can be found in the "/image-analyzer/metrics" folder.
 Each metric has an associated javascript module that exports a function which implements it and returns the relevant data.
-Adding or removing different metrics from the folder is reflected automatically in the app.
+Analysis output is saved in '/public/generated..json' for all metrics.
+This facilitates addition of extra metrics in the folder being automatically implemented in the next round of analytics.

 ### Running the app using Docker (Must have Docker installed and running)
 1. Pull the nikolaik/python-nodejs Docker image with the command "docker pull nikolaik/python-nodejs".
 This image has Python and Node.js installed which are both needed for the project.